-Our NETs teams within Wheatley Homes East play a vital role in delivering thriving neighbourhoods through the delivery of services including common close/stair cleaning, grass cutting, uplifting bulk items, gardening, and grounds maintenance, to ensure local neighbourhoods are clean and tidy.
+Our NETs teams within Wheatley Homes East play a vital role in delivering thriving neighbourhoods through the provision of services including common close/stair cleaning, grass cutting, uplifting bulk items, gardening, and grounds/neighbourhood maintenance, to ensure local neighbourhoods are clean and tidy.
 The teams contribute hugely to that sense of pride customers can feel in their communities and are at the heart of our neighbourhood teams for customers to engage with.
+In 2024/2025 the NETs team in Wheatley Homes East collected 1,404 tonnes of bulk waste and cleaned more than 14,778 closes.